zachary-murray/material/src/components/button/buttonCssDoc.md

 #md-button

 The base class for all buttons is .md-button.
 This class is applied automatically to the md-button directive.

-The public css of this class
+The public base CSS of this component uses the `.md-button` class:

 ```css
 .md-button {
   padding:        0 6px 0 6px;
   margin:         6px 8px 6px 8px;